lwaltersscr/Assignment-4/README.md

 ## How to Run the App
    - Open the provided C++ project in Xcode or any C++ compiler.
    - Run the program.
-   - Follow the on-screen instructions to select gas type, input gallons, and choose payment method.
+   - Follow the on-screen instructions to choose what range of numbers you want.
+   - Select yes if you would like to try a different range, and no if you would like to exit.

 ## Output
 - Sample Output: